apache/opennlp/SECURITY.md

 ### The short version

+When you build on OpenNLP, this is the mindset to bring to what you feed it:

 - **Text you analyze is untrusted.** OpenNLP is designed to process hostile text safely.
 Crashes, hangs, and unbounded memory growth caused by crafted *text* are vulnerabilities.
 Report them.